carriver/custom-email-signature/README.md

 # custom-email-signature

+This project is under development, please come back later!

 This HTML email signature was created using CSS inline styles, to facilitate the process of copying the signature to your email.

 The images were hosted using Firebase Cloud Storage.